ojarsbuddy/bbo/bbo directing messages.md

 💋💋💋 Red points today through Sunday August 22nd. 💋💋💋

-🐫🐫🐫 Today you play every other pair -- 2 boards per round. 🐫🐫🐫

 👮👮👮 Please refer to your October 2020 ACBL Bridge Bulletin on page 24 regarding how to report suspect hands with respect to potential violations of Bridge Ethics. 👮👮👮

 📇📇📇 Some of our pairs have not prepared convention cards.
 Going forward please arrange to remedy that deficiency.
 Find tutorial link on St. Andrews Bridge website. 📇📇📇